Food desert

-Burlingame, Kansas (pictured) is an example of a food desert.
-All three preexisting grocery stores in Burlingame closed, and the closest grocery store is over 25 mi away in Topeka, Kansas.
+The Atlanta skyline in 2026.
+Atlanta, Georgia is notable for its food deserts.
+A 2023 report from Emory University found that black and low income neighborhoods were less likely to have access to fresh produce.

-A food desert is an area that has limited access to fresh food.
-A food desert typically lacks the presence of a grocer and instead supplements it with convenience stores or fast food.
+A food desert is an area that has limited access to affordable, fresh, healthy, and nutritious food.
+Food deserts are commonly paired with food swamps, which lack grocery stores and instead have convenience stores or fast food.
 In contrast, an area with greater access to grocers or farmers' markets with fresh foods may be called a food oasis.
-The designation considers the type and the quality of food available to the population, in addition to the accessibility of the food through the size and the proximity of the food stores.
-Food deserts are associated with various health outcomes, including higher rates of obesity, diabetes, and cardiovascular disease, specifically in areas where high poverty rates occur.
-Studies suggest that individuals living in food deserts have lower diet quality due to the scarcity of fresh produce and foods that are full of nutrients.
+Food deserts are commonly associated with food insecurity and are linked to worsening health outcome including an increased risk of developing chronic diseases such as obesity, diabetes, and cardiovascular disease.

-In 2017, the United States Department of Agriculture reported that 39.5 million people or 12.8% of the population were living in low-income and low-access areas.
-Of this number, 19 million people live in "food deserts", which they define as low-income census tracts that are more than 1 mi from a supermarket in urban or suburban areas and more than 10 mi from a supermarket in rural areas.
+In 2025, the United States Department of Agriculture reported that an estimated 12.8% of the US population were living in low-income and low-access census tracts.
+Of this number, 22 million people live in "food deserts", which they define as low-income census tracts that are more than 1 mi from a supermarket in urban or suburban areas and more than 10 mi from a supermarket in rural areas.
 However, food deserts are not just a complication that arises because of distance to grocery stores; other structural barriers, such as food accessibility, affordability, transportation struggles, and socio-economic constraints, also play a role in food insecurity.